 PR topics: tops and flops – what works best in your market?

 When communicating with the media, PR professionals in the Czech Republic struggle with one problem: journalists are very cautious about any efforts to gain publicity for brands and commercial subjects in general.
 Therefore communication strategies often have to be based on topics which are not primarily targeted towards brand promotion and are at the same time considered newsworthy by the media.
 It is a good idea to include your own, unique and objective information as it makes some kind of sourcing leading to the client’s publicity.
-This approach is turning out to be much more effective than relying solely on corporate and product press releases, although their distribution is still crucial part of PR communication because it supports overall awareness about the client in the media.
+This approach is turning out to be much more effective than relying solely on corporate and product press releases, although their distribution is still crucial part of the PR communication because it supports overall awareness about the client in the media.

 Having the possibility to use a member of top management as an expert speaker capable of providing analytic information to the media also helps.
 But again, one has to be cautious about self-promotion and willing to comment also on topics which are not directly linked to the company’s business.